kanduvisla/blipr/README.md

     - 256 Steps:    A:1,5,9     B:2,6,10    C:3,7,11    D:4,8,12
     - 512 Steps:    A:1,5,9,13  B:2,6,10,14 C:3,7,11,15 D:4,8,12,16

-### Basic poly sequencer

-Each pattern has 64 steps, divided in 4 pages.
-Each step can have up to 8 notes.

-Track length determins how many pages / polyphony is possible:

-- with 8-voice polyphony, you can have max.
-64 steps.
-- with 4-voice polyphony, you can have max.
-128 steps.
-- with 2-voice polyphony, you can have max.
-256 steps.
-- with monophony, you can have 512 steps.

-Same as "Basic 16 step sequencer, but pages are sacrified for polyphony.
-The following is different between the 2 sequencers:

-- Shift2-1-16   : When holding Shift-2, ABCD can be used to select voice:
-    - A : Voice 1/2
-    - B : Voice 3/4 (if applicable)
-    - C : Voice 5/6 (if applicable)
-    - D : Voice 7/8 (if applicable)
-- Shift2-ABCD   : Select page size / polyphony count
-    - 16 steps : 8 voices
-    - 32 steps : 4 voices
-    - 64 steps : 2 voices

-### SH4D-sequencer / Drumkit sequencer
+### Drumkit sequencer

 This sequencer can be used if there is a drumkit assigned to notes.
-It's basically the same as the basic poly sequencer, but instead of notes, the drum names are used.
+It's basically the same as the basic sequencer, but instead of notes, the drum names are used.
 Drum names / note configurations can be configured in the configuration menu.
 Kits contain:

 - Kick
 - Snare